 - Conduct in-house studies and other research activities through subject matter specialists within the organisation at the Head Office and Regional Offices.

-- Conduct studies in collaboration with other research institutions of repute on state/region-specific issues
+- Conduct studies in collaboration with reputed research institutions on state/region-specific issues.

-The R&D Fund was established by the bank in accordance with the provisions of the NABARD Act, 1981, with a corpus of Rs.50 crore.
-The fund is used to extend grant support broadly for the following purposes:
+The R&D Fund was established by the bank in accordance with the provisions of the NABARD Act, 1981, to extend grant support broadly for the following purposes:

 - Research Projects/Studies